demonnic/muddler/README.md

 * And a dream!
   * Ok maybe some groovy and/or java knowledge would help

+I build using JDK8, but I have tested using jdk 8, 11, 17, and 18.

 ### Building

 `./gradlew clean shadowJar` produces an executable jar file with all of the depenendencies.
 This can be run using `java -jar </path/to/jarfile`